How Have Modern Times Changed Japanese Relationships?

-As a country with a long history and a largely homogenous culture, Japan has firmly entrenched ideas about relationships and gender roles within those relationships.
+As a country with a long history and a largely homogenous culture, Japanese relationships have been firmly entrenched by gender roles.
 Even though it often seems the rest of the world is constantly moving to be more inclusive and adaptable, as far as relationships go, Japan can sometimes seem a little behind to people from the outside looking in.
 However, if you look closely, you can see that Japan’s concept of relationships is changing with modern times, albeit at a slightly slower pace than the rest of the world.
 The difficulty comes through finding ways to fit its traditional culture into a more modern society.

 History of Traditional Relationships

 When talking about traditional Japanese relationships, marriage and family’s importance is very much at the core of it.
 Outside Japan, de-facto relationships or common-law partnerships are becoming common, while official marriages are still very much the norm in Japan.
 The family unit is seen as hugely important in Japan, an idea that stretches back far into its culture, perhaps even before Confucianism’s ideals were adopted in the country.

 Marriage in Japan has changed considerably throughout its history.
 It is assumed there were traditional practices before written records; however, the Heian era is where more traditional marriages emerged.
 Marriage was mostly seen as a practice of convenience, of uniting families and forming political alliances amongst Japan’s Heian era aristocracy.
 Marriages were often arranged by family heads based on who they thought would be a good match and who would provide the most benefit to the family.
 These marriages follow traditional patriarchy, with the man seen as the head of the family and in charge of major household decisions.